nblum/silverstripe-flexible-content-elements/README.md

 ## Elements
  - Image - Add images with as basic set of config options
+ - Image gallery - A simple image gallery
  - Html - just hack plain html
  - Table - wysiwyg for tables
  - Toc - a basic table of contents for the current page

+All elements are very basic and simple.
+You may override the templates in your theme and extend the element classes to customize the elements for your needs.